As the U.S. prepares to celebrate the Fourth of July this weekend, there are some who are less enthusiastic about all the pomp and circumstance: pets.

-The familiar cadence of “oohs” and “ahs” increases with each sizzle, pop and boom of a dazzling and people-pleasing Fourth of July fireworks display.
-Meanwhile, your cat or dog quivers, cowers or worst of all — runs away — due to the shock and stress of it all.
+With each sizzle, pop and boom of a dazzling and people-pleasing fireworks display, your cat or dog may quiver, cower or even run away from the shock and stress of it all.

 “The Fourth really can be a scary day for all animals,” said DogVacay pet expert Nicole Ellis of the popular online pet-sitting community.
 “Owners may think their dog will be fine, but it’s best to be prepared.”

-The terrified-pet scenario will repeat itself millions of times across the U.S. this Monday.
-In fact, according to the online lost-pet finder system PetAmberAlert.com, animal control officials nationwide expect to take in 30 to 60 percent more pets between July 4 and July 6 than normal.
-The holiday surge in lost animals strains a system that doesn’t bode well for pets that go unclaimed at any time of the year.
+The terrified-pet scenario will repeat itself millions of times across the U.S. this weekend.
+In fact, according to the online lost-pet finder system PetAmberAlert.com, animal control officials nationwide expect to take in 30% to 60% more pets between July 4 and July 6 than normal.

 Pet-loss experts recommend that all animals — in addition to being microchipped — wear collars and tags with a name and phone number.
 Owners should be prepared with a current frontal photo of the pet to share on fliers and social media in case of loss.

 Weiss said ASPCA offers a free mobile pet safety app for lost pets, disaster prep and emergency alerts.
 You can even build a lost pet digital flyer that can be shared instantly on your social media channels.

 Because canine hearing is sensitive — they hear approximately four times better than humans, and can tune in to a larger range of frequencies — fireworks can be particularly upsetting to dogs.
 They also use 18 muscles to facilitate “all around” movement of the ears.